 8. GRAHAM & BROWN

-If you’re looking to make some potentially serious commissions, then one affiliate program you need to look at is the Printcious affiliate program.
-With one of the most generous commission rates, Printcious certainly knows how to treat its affiliates.
-Most importantly, is the fact that every product in their shop is DIY & craft related, many of which make for the perfect gift.
+If you’re looking to make some potentially serious commissions, then one affiliate program you can look into is Printcious.
+Every product in their shop is DIY & craft related, many of which would make for the perfect gift.
 Providing a top-notch user experience, Printcious allows its visitors to create t-shirts, mugs, cushions, cases, puzzles, and more, while customizing each product and design to their liking.
 The site’s affiliate program offers a 25% commission on all products and offers a 60-day tracking cookie for visitors.

-What better way than to promote your own DIY products than from the website DIY.com itself?
-As one of the largest e-commerce retailers in all of the UK, reaching millions of people per month and worldwide, you can bet on the fact that this is one of the go to websites when it comes to anything dealing with DIY.
-Whether its tools for decorating, gardening, building, or any other outdoor home-related projected, DIY.com will prove to be useful when it comes monetizing content.
-Perhaps its only drawback is its lower than average 1% commission on sales.
+What better way than to promote your own DIY products than from the DIY.com site itself?
+As one of the largest e-commerce retailers in the UK, reaching millions of people per month and worldwide, you can bet on the fact that this is one of the go to websites when it comes to anything DIY-related.
+Whether its tools for decorating, gardening, building, or any other outdoor home-related projected, DIY.com will prove to be useful when it comes monetizing.
+Perhaps its only drawback is its 1% commission on sales.
 Given its wide recognition however, using DIY still has the opportunity to garner more sales as a result of its trust and reputation.
 Definitely worth a try, and if you are interested you can always complete and send a quick application found on their site.

 5. KIWI CRATE

-If a large portion of your website is dedicated to scrapbooking and crafting paper, then you’ll love what scrapbook.com has to offer.
-As the largest scrapbooking website in the world, they not only offer featured products and specials and over 250+ of the biggest brand name products, but also courses in scrapbooking as well.
-Classes range from cardmaking, organization, albums, product tutorials, and more.
+If a large portion of your website is dedicated to scrapbooking and crafting paper, then you’ll love scrapbook.com.
+As the largest scrapbooking website in the world, they not only offer featured products and specials on over 250+ of the biggest brand name products, but also courses in scrapbooking.
+Classes range from card-making, organization, albums, product tutorials, and more.
 With over 50,000+ products in total, the Scrapbook affiliate program offers a 30-day conversion tracking cookie, affiliate management team to help you, monthly giveaways, and more.
 They even go as far to pay DIY & craft bloggers for sharing their own pictures, projects, and layouts on scrapbook.com.
 Sounds like a great way to kill two birds with one stone and a way to get yourself immersed in another niche-related community.
 Current commission structure is not currently listed on their application, but will be sent to you once your Scrapbook affiliate application is approved.

 3. HOME DEPOT

-As one of the absolute largest retailers in the US, implementing products you recommend from Home Depot could be a wise choice, especially for those individuals who are also in the woodworking or other related niche.
+As one of the largest retailers in the US, implementing products you recommend from Home Depot could be a wise choice, especially for those individuals who are also in the woodworking niche.
 With a section entirely built and dedicated to DIY Projects & Ideas (e.g. DIY Workshops, DIY Bath Projects, Organic Gardening, and DIY Appliance Repair), Home Depot is definitely a retailer that makes sense and one I would personally enjoy integrating into my own DIY site.
-Current commission rates on products is 3% on products, mobile, and in-store pick-ups with an opportunity to earn more, with more sales.
+Current commission rates on products is 3% on products, mobile, and in-store pick-ups with an opportunity to earn more.
 The Home Depot affiliate program can be registered through the CJ Affiliate Network, also found on the Home Depot website.

 You know one thing many DIY enthusiasts love?
 Classes..!
 Completing that next DIY project or craft isn’t always an easy task and so many individuals are constantly looking to up their DIY ‘game.’
-So instead of always promoting this product and that, why not recommend a course as well?
-Here’s a great website I found just for that, which reaches millions of visitors per month as a result of the many DIY courses, this lovely DIY website offers.
-From learning how to be a quilting expert to sewing, knitting, crocheting, baking, arts, and more, Craftsy’s affiliate program could be just what you’ve been looking for all along.
+So instead of always promoting products, why not recommend a course as well?
+Here’s a great website I found just for that, which reaches millions of visitors per month as a result of the many DIY courses this lovely DIY website offers.
+From learning how to be a quilting expert to sewing, knitting, crocheting, baking, arts, and more, Craftsy’s affiliate program could be just what you’ve been looking for.
 Affiliate commissions and tracking cookies vary with the course and product being purchased, but can be registered with directly through their website, or the ShareASale Network.

 With nearly 200 million visitors, each and every month, incorporating Etsy into a DIY & crafts website couldn’t make anymore sense.
-As one of the most recognized handmade crafting websites, Etsy has turned into a global phenomenon, making its presence in nearly every corner of the website, Pinterest included.
+As one of the most recognized handmade crafting websites, Etsy has turned into a global phenomenon, making its presence in nearly every corner of the internet, Pinterest included.
 So why not?
-Why not recommend some of your most favorite handmade items and crafts by your favorite Etsy designers, not only supporting them in the process, but for also growing your brand and making sales in the process?
-Etsy should hands down be a top contender for a large portion of DIY websites, where including Etsy products would almost look second nature.
+Why not recommend some of your most favorite handmade items and crafts by your favorite Etsy designers, not only supporting them in the process, but in growing your own brand as well?
 Commissions, paid out on a monthly basis, varies from 5% to 7% per sale and also uses a 30-day tracking.
 Here is where Etsy’s affiliate application can be found.